terrybrashaw/Wrest/Misc.md

 * Shallow lakes, about a foot deep.
 Used for fishing; players can set fish traps to 'farm' fish.

 * In towns, there should be interactable objects that, when activated, draw attention of players from a large distance.
 For example: a bell in a tower you can ring.

+* When shooting guns, play an additional sound to signal low ammo when ammo is below 7 shots or something.

 ### End-game possibilities ###
 Battle Royale: